stromatolith/peabox/tutorial/content_of_tutorial.md

 (About FM synthesis: You probably know these cheesy synthesizer sounds having been used a bit too much in the music of the 80s.
-What was hip at that time, played a substantial role in the cheesiness of the sounds and ended up in cheap mass production and under many Christmas Trees of the 90s were FM-synthesizers.
+What was hip at that time, played a substantial role in the cheesiness of the sounds and ended up in cheap mass production of keyboard synthesizers with FM and under many Christmas Trees of the 90s.
 The "FM" in FM-synthesizer stands for" frequency modulation" and describes the revolutionary way of sound synthesis.
 What was revolutionised?
 Before that, electrical sounds were created (e.g. inside a Hammond organ) by "additive" and "subtractive" synthesis, meaning you add (linear superposition) sine (or sawtooth or